Recipe by DENISE SMITH

 Be sure to scrape the sides and corners of the pan, especially if you have a rectangular pan.

-We threw this bread out- it wa very bland.
+Very bland.
 Maybe next time I will add some nuts and chips when the beeper goes off.

 One of my favourite recipes to bring to a potluck -- it's so unusual, and I always get raves.
 No one can believe it came out of a bread machine.
 I've made it several times, and it always comes out perfectly.
 Just be sure to cool the cocoa and boiling water before adding them to the machine, or the heat will kill the yeast.